 At the law office of J. Michael Price II in Dallas, Texas, Mike can help you set the record straight.
-Through an order of non-disclosure we work to help you clear your record and restore your name.
+Through an order of nondisclosure, we work to help you clear your record and restore your name.
 Call our office at 214-651-1121 to find out how our attorney can help clean up your record.

-For most misdemeanors, a person may file a petition for an order of nondisclosure immediately after the discharge from probation and dismissal of the offense.
+For most misdemeanors, a person may file a petition for an order of nondisclosure immediately after discharge from probation and dismissal of the offense.
 However, some misdemeanors require a defendant to wait two years from the date of the discharge and dismissal of the misdemeanor offense.

 For most felony offenses, the applicant must wait five years from the date of the discharge and dismissal of the felony offense.

-Schedule a No-Cost Consultation Today
+Schedule A No-Cost Consultation Today